surister/cratedb-guide/docs/feature/document/index.md

 ```
 To support querying DYNAMIC OBJECTs using SQL, where keys may not exist within
 an OBJECT, CrateDB provides the [error_on_unknown_object_key] session setting.
-It controls the behaviour of querying unknown object keys to dynamic objects.
+It controls the behaviour when querying unknown object keys to dynamic objects.

-By default, CrateDB will throw an error if any of the queried object keys are
+By default, CrateDB will raise an error if any of the queried object keys are
 unknown.
 When adjusting this setting to `false`, it will return `NULL` as the
 value of the corresponding key.